Accelerating Forward and Backward Private Searchable Encryption Using Trusted Execution: Introduction

 In dynamic SE, the notion of forward privacy means that the linkability between newly added data and previously issued search queries should be hidden against the server, and the notion of backward privacy means that the linkability between deleted data and search queries after deletion should be hidden.
-To achieve higher security for SE, efficiency of SE is compromised.
+To achieve higher security for SE, the efficiency of SE is compromised.
 Existing forward and backward private SE schemes~\cite{RaphaelBO17,SunYLS18,GharehChamani18} introduce large overhead in storage and computation at both client and server, and/or increase the client-server interaction.
 In order to maintain the efficiency of SE, an alternative approach is to employ the hardware-assisted solution, i.e., Intel SGX, where native code and data can be executed in a trusted and isolated execution environment.
-SGX provides I/O communication interface to support trusted execution from a given application.
-They are \textit{ecall}-invoking a function within SGX from the application, and \textit{ocall}- invoking a function defined in the application from SGX.
-Recent work in ORAM powered by SGX~\cite{Mishra18} demonstrates that SGX can be treated as a delegate of client, so as to ease the overhead of client storage and computation, and reduce the communication cost between the client and server.
+Recent work in ORAM powered by SGX~\cite{Mishra18} demonstrates that SGX can be treated as a delegate of clients, so as to ease the overhead of client storage and computation, and reduce the communication cost between the client and server.

-Recently, Amjad et al.~\cite{Amjad19} proposed the first forward and backward private SE schemes using SGX.
-As generic ORAM or ORAM-like data structures can natively be adapted to achieve the strongest forward and backward privacy in SE (i.e., Type-I backward privacy~\cite{RaphaelBO17}), one of their schemes is built from ORAM, where data addition and deletion are completely oblivious to the server~\cite{Amjad19}.
-It is noteworthy that such an approach could still be inefficient due to the high I/O complexity between the SGX and server.
-Like prior forward and backward private SE studies, Amjad et al. also proposed an efficient scheme (i.e., Type-II backward privacy~\cite{RaphaelBO17}) that trades a security for higher efficiency named \textsf{Bunker-B}~\cite{Amjad19}.
-Timestamps of update operations will be exposed, while the rounds of interaction between the SGX and server can be reduced.
-In this work, we are also interested in designs with forward and Type-II backward privacy due to its efficiency.
+Amjad et al.~\cite{Amjad19} proposed the first forward and backward private SE schemes using SGX.
+As generic ORAM or ORAM-like data structures can natively be adapted to achieve the strongest forward and backward privacy in SE (i.e., Type-I~\cite{RaphaelBO17}), one of their schemes is built from ORAM, where data addition and deletion are completely oblivious to the server~\cite{Amjad19}.
+It is noteworthy that such an approach could still be inefficient due to the high I/O complexity between SGX and server.
+Like prior forward and backward private SE studies, Amjad et al. also proposed an efficient scheme (i.e., Type-II~\cite{RaphaelBO17}) that trades security for higher efficiency named \textsf{Bunker-B}~\cite{Amjad19}.
+Timestamps of update operations will not be exposed, while the rounds of interaction between the SGX and server can be reduced.
+In this work, we are interested in designs with forward and Type-II backward privacy due to its practical balance between security and efficiency.